5adiyah/Next-Sanity-Porfolio-Site/README.md

 # 🌟 **Portfolio Website**

-This project is a showcase of my skills in building modern, accessible, and visually engaging web applications using **React** and **Sanity**. 🚀
+This project is a showcase of my skills in building modern, accessible, and visually engaging web applications using **React** and **Sanity**. 🚀 The original design is from FrontEnd Mentors Code Challenge

 🌐 [**Live Demo**](https://nextsanity-portfolio.netlify.app/)